 Deliveroo riders aren't entitled to collective bargaining protections, UK court says

-Britain’s top court has ruled that riders for one of the U.K.’s biggest meal delivery companies aren’t entitled to collective bargaining protections because they aren’t employees
+Britain’s top court has ruled that riders for one of the country’s biggest meal delivery companies don’t have the right to collective bargaining because they aren’t employees

-LONDON -- Britain’s top court ruled Tuesday that riders for one of the U.K.’s biggest meal delivery companies aren’t entitled to collective bargaining protections because they aren’t employees, in what is seen as a landmark decision in the gig economy.
+LONDON -- Britain’s top court ruled Tuesday that riders for one of the country’s biggest meal delivery companies do not have collective bargaining rights because they are not employees, a decision that may have broad implications for the gig economy in the U.K.

-The Independent Workers Union of Great Britain sought to represent Deliveroo riders to improve working conditions for the people who scurry around the nation’s streets delivering takeout meals to customers.
-When Deliveroo refused to negotiate with the union, the workers appealed, arguing that the company was violating rights guaranteed by the European Convention on Human Rights.
+The Supreme Court’s ruling came in a case filed by the Independent Workers Union of Great Britain, which had sought to represent riders who deliver takeout meals for Deliveroo, which competes with firms such as Uber Eats and Just Eat.
+When Deliveroo refused to negotiate, the union appealed, arguing that the company was violating rights guaranteed by the European Convention on Human Rights.

-The court rejected the appeal, ruling that the right to collective bargaining is only guaranteed when there is an “employment relationship” between the workers and the company.
-Deliveroo riders aren’t employees because their contract with the company gives them the “virtually unfettered right to appoint a substitute to take on their jobs,” the court said.
+But the court ruled that the right to collective bargaining applies only when there is an “employment relationship” between the workers and the company.
+Deliveroo riders aren’t employees because their contract gives them the “virtually unfettered right” to pass deliveries on to someone else, the court said.

+The ruling is a “very significant win for Deliveroo” as workers and companies spar over their rights in the gig economy, said Nick Hawkins, a partner at the U.K. law firm Knights.

+While companies like Deliveroo have built their businesses on what they consider self-employed contractors, many car-service drivers, package couriers and delivery riders are now pushing to be recognized as employees as they seek better pay and working conditions.

 Deliveroo welcomed the decision, saying it confirmed lower court rulings that the company’s riders are self-employed.